hokkaido/e2e-testing-with-protractor/README.md

 module.exports = HomePage;
 ```

-We often unify common methods in a base `Page` class that other page objects can inherit from:
+Another neat trick: We often unify common methods in a base `Page` class that other page objects can inherit from:

 ```javascript
 var Page = function() {